iron-io/docs/worker/reference/dotworker/index.md

     <td>
       <ol>
         <li>The name of the pip package to merge.</li>
-        <li>The version requirement for the gem.
+        <li>The version requirement for the pip package.
 Defaults to latest available at pypi.</li>
       </ol>
     </td>
   </tr>